JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |   Fatal Injury   | -4d to STR/RFX/INT governed Dice Pools.
 The injury will lead to death very soon if untreated.
 The character inflicted with this injury is Physically Incapacitated (see the Narrative Effect). |          |        |
 | Death Blow Injury |                                                                -5d to STR/RFX/INT governed Dice Pools.
 The injury causes death.                                                                |          |        |

-## Combat Modifiers
+## Combat Assists

+These are examples of Assists that can be used in combat.

 ### Sneak Attack (CL in lieu of defense roll)

+Needs rework

 An attack made while hidden that can't be defended against by the opponent.
 Usually proceeded by a Stealth Skill Check versus a Perception Skill Check.
 The Narrator will assign a CL for the attack.
 As an example, slitting someone's throat with a dagger is a CL 1, however, doing the same with a great sword would be far more difficult.
 Any wins achieved over the CL count towards the level of victory.
 Failing the CL or not fully incapacitating the opponent commences the next round of combat, where the opponent is then engaged.

-## Combat Assists

-These are examples of Assists that can be used in combat.

 ### Focused Shot (Advantage)